 Caring for Propagated Aloe Vera

 For the first few days, the new plants that started off with roots need deep watering, but only water again when the soil has fully dried out.
-Watering too much and too often discourages the establishment of the plants and will lead to root rot.
+Watering too much and too often will lead to root rot.

 Once you see new growth, which can take several weeks to a couple of months, you’ll know that your aloe vera propagation was successful.
 Keep the plants out of strong direct sunlight during that time.
 Once the plants are established, they need very little water and fertilizer.

-To establish the pups that did not have roots, you should water even less in order to encourage root development.
+To establish the pups that did not have roots, mist the soil in order to encourage root development.
 It will take longer before you know whether these pups have established enough roots to survive.